hi-anthonyyang/sidequest/README.md

 Sidequest is a Next.js web application that helps students discover their main and side quests: majors, careers, and campus opportunities that align with their interests and goals.

-The experience centers around a short assessment that generates personalized recommendations with the help of OpenAI.
+The experience centers around a short assessment that generates personalized recommendations with the help of OpenAI using an innovative Interest-First workflow.

 ## Features